GabrielRalph/NociTrackOLD/README.md

 When `app.js` runs, it creates one `PainManagementApp` instance.
 That instance:

 1. Creates the root app container.
-2. Registers Squidly/Firebase state listeners inside `init()`.
+2. Registers Squidly/Firebase listeners inside `init()`.
 3. Loads the assessment index from `question-banks/index.json`.
 4. Renders the current screen.

-The remote `state` value defaults to `menu` inside the listener: if no value exists when the listener first fires, the app writes `menu` and continues.
+The remote `state` value defaults to `menu` inside the listener: if no value exists on a fresh session the app writes `menu` and continues.

 ## App states